a-l-h/splunk-app-proper-alerts/doc/index.rst

 This the purpose of this App: help admins to continuously maintain properly configured alerts.

 To do so, the App leverages Splunk KV Store to save active alerts in a lookup that gets updated every time an alert is modified.
-The lookup is then loaded in an interactive dashboard that lets Splunk admins review alerts.
+The lookup is then loaded into an interactive dashboard that lets Splunk admins review alerts.

 Topics
 ======